snijderlab/stitch/BatchFiles.md

 ##### Folder (m) *

-Open a specified folder and open all reads and fasta files in it.
+Open a specified folder and open all reads files in it.
 Files with `.txt` as extension will be read as Reads.
 Files with `.fasta` as extension will be read as Fasta.
 Files with `.csv` as extension will be read as Peaks.
 It is possible to provide a filter for the files in the form of a constant text the files have to start with.

 So in the example below (example 01) all `.txt`, `.fasta` and `.csv` files in the dictionary starting with the text `reads-IgG` will be opened.

 For Peaks files extra parameters can be attached.
 All properties used in a peaks definition can also be used in a folder definition, with the caveat that here they should be prefixed with `Peaks`.
 As can be seen in example 02.
-The same holds for the extra parameter for Fasta files, the parameter `Identifier` can be used to provide the identifier for the fasta reads..
+The same holds for the extra parameter for Fasta files, the parameter `Identifier` can be used to provide the identifier for the fasta reads.

+The folder can be opened recursively using `Recursive: True` which has a default value of `False`.

 ```
 - Example 01